rkakumanu0317/GenerateApexTestTemplate-ToolingApi/README.md

 # GenerateApexTestTemplate-ToolingApi

 Generates the Apex Class template for all the apex classes where there isn't any test class specified.
-The test class is recognised by 'Test_' prefiix.
+The test class is recognised by <i>'Test_'</i> prefiix.